 Richard H. Cracroft

-Brother Richard H. Cracroft earned his PhD in English and American literature from the University of Wisconsin—Madison (1969).
-After earning bachelor’s and master’s degrees in English from the University of Utah, he joined the BYU English Department faculty in 1963.
-He served two terms as department chair (1975–80) and two terms as dean of the College of Humanities (1981–86).
-Dr. Cracroft chaired American Studies (1989–94) and, beginning 1994, was director of the Center for the Study of Christian Values in Literature and editor of Literature and Belief, a national, nondenominational scholarly journal combining religious faith and literary scholarship, for several years.
+By 1963, Dr. Richard H. Cracroft earned his bachelor’s and master’s degrees in English from the University of Utah.
+He joined the BYU English Department faculty in 1963.
+In 1969, Dr. Cracroft earned his PhD in English and American literature from the University of Wisconsin–Madison.
+He then served two terms as department chair from 1975 to 1980 and two terms as dean of the College of Humanities from 1981 to 1986.
+Dr. Cracroft chaired American Studies from 1989 to 1994.
+Beginning in 1994, Dr. Cracroft was director of the Center for the Study of Christian Values in Literature and served as editor of Literature and Belief, a national, nondenominational scholarly journal combining religious faith and literary scholarship, for several years.

 A prolific author, he wrote Washington Irving: The Western Works and coedited A Believing People: The Literature of the Latter-day Saints, 22 Young Mormon Writers, and Voices from the Past, a collection of Mormon journals and diaries.
 Dr. Cracroft co-compiled/edited the Provo Patriotic Reader, and he has published in numerous professional journals on various literary figures and genres.

 He served in numerous Church callings, including as a bishop, a stake president, an MTC branch president, and as president of the Zurich Switzerland Mission.
-Brother Cracroft passed away in September of 2012.
+Dr. Cracroft passed away in September of 2012.